 Michael is honoured to be a part of the lovely musical family at St. Andrew’s.

 Steeped in music from a young age, Chad is a multi-instrumentalist with a passion for performing and teaching.
-He holds a Bachelors Degree in Jazz Studies from Capilano University, and can be seen performing all over Vancouver in a variety of musical groups and settings.
+He holds a Bachelor of Music in Jazz Studies from Capilano University, and can be seen performing all over Vancouver in a variety of musical groups and settings.
 When not playing music, he can often be found hiking and biking around Vancouver.